Know before you go

 Chuck Creek Trail

-The trailhead for Chuck Creek Trail is 140 km south of Haines Junction, on the Haines Highway.
-There is a pull-out at the trailhead with an outhouse, information kiosk, and bear-proof garbage bin.
+The trailhead for the Chuck Creek Trail is 140 km south of Haines Junction, on the Haines Highway.
+It’s in a small pullout, and has an outhouse, information kiosks, garbage bins, and bear-proof food caches for overnight users.

 This is the only maintained hiking trail in Tatshenshini-Alsek Park.
 The trail is 12 km one-way, for a 24 km return trip.
-It has recently been upgraded to improve sightlines and prevent further braiding and widening.
+Recent trail work was carried out to improve sightlines and prevent further braiding and widening.

 This is a moderate difficulty trail.
-However, it has multiple creek crossings.
+However, conditions are frequently wet along this trail, which has multiple creek crossings.
 Be prepared to get your feet wet.
 Consider bringing hiking sandals or an old pair of runners for the crossings.

 Around the 7 km point, the trail drops to Clear Creek, where the spectacular Samuel Glacier comes into view.
 From here, the views keep improving as you walk closer to the glacier.